QuaCaTeam/quaca/docs/tutorials/mainfile.md

 auto friction = std::make_shared<Friction>(greens_tensor, polarizability, power_spectrum, rel_err_omega);
 ```
 Perfect!
-We have defined every object there is to calculate quantum friction and have set all parameters.
+We have now defined every object that is needed to compute quantum friction and have fixed all parameters.
-All that is left to do is calculate the quantum friction and print out the result.
+All there is left to do is to calculate the friction force and print the result.

 For the calculation we still need to define our scale.
 We want to calculate the friction for velocities ranging from `1e-4` to `1e-2` on a logarithmic scale.